scenerystack/community/docs/reference/api/scenery-phet/GrabDragModel.md

 # GrabDragModel

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/grab-drag/GrabDragModel.ts](https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/grab-drag/GrabDragModel.ts) for the most up-to-date information.

 ## Overview

 The model of the grab drag interaction.
 This has the current interaction state, and the cueing state.